deryaxacar/file-management-system/README.md

 4. **Feedback:** You can open an issue on GitHub for feedback or to report bugs.

 For any contributions, bug reports, or suggestions, please refer to the project's GitHub page.

+---

+This README was prepared by Derya ACAR.